kwurst/CS-135/Syllabus.md

 If you receive a ***Does Not Yet Meet Specification*** on any assignment you may revise and resubmit the assignment ***one time only*** without the use of a token.
 If you need to submit an assignment a third time, you will have to spend a token.

 * You must have submitted the original assignment on time, (or one day late with the use of a token.)
-* You must submit your revision within one week from the date when the "Not Acceptable" grade and comments were posted in My Grades.
+* You must submit your revision within one week from the date when the "Not Acceptable" grade was posted in Blackboard and comments were posted in GitLab.
 (You may use a token to submit the revision one day late.)
 * You may ask me for clarification of the assignment, or of the comments I made on your submission.
 * You may ask me to look at your revised solution to see if it addresses my comments.
 * If you address all the comments in an acceptable fashion, your grade will be converted to ***Meets Specification***.
-* You must let me know by email when you resubmit the assignment, so that I know to regrade it.
+* You must let me know by a comment in GitLab when you resubmit the assignment, so that I know to regrade it.

 ## Tokens
 Each student will be able to earn up to 5 tokens over the course of the semester.
 These tokens will be earned by completing simple set-up and housekeeping tasks for the course.